 Japanese knitting patterns often include an interesting and useful technique.
-This class will introduce you to an assortment of techniques from Japanese patterns or technique books.
-The techniques aren’t exclusively Japanese, but you’ll probably find them useful additions to your skill set.
-We’ll work through: two tubular cast-ons; a vertical buttonhole; Japanese crocheted bobbles; and several variations on the three-needle bindoff.
-(This class doesn’t cover how to read Japanese patterns.)
+This class will introduce you to a grab bag of techniques from Japanese patterns or technique books.
+The techniques aren't exclusively Japanese, but you'll probably find them useful additions to your skill set.
+We'll work through: two tubular cast-ons; a vertical buttonhole; Japanese crocheted bobbles; and a couple of variations on the three-needle bindoff.
+(This class doesn't cover how to read Japanese patterns.)

-Technique Requirements: Knit/Purl; cast on/bind off; increase/decrease; beginner crochet
+Technique Requirements: knit/purl, cast on/bind off, increase/decrease, have knit a few accessories, beginner crochet

 Small amounts of yarn for swatching and appropriately sized needles; I suggest sport to worsted weight and size US 5 to US 8 needles; one or two crochet hooks.